Our All-Volunteer Leadership Council is made up of WFAR Members:

 Rachel Perman is the Director of Charitable Giving at The Tofurky Company and a board member of the Tofurky Family Foundation.
 A lifelong love of animals led her to first volunteer and then work at the Seattle Humane Society managing the foster and cat programs before moving to Hood River, Oregon to become part of the Tofurky empire.
 Rachel lives with her two sons (Max and James), two cats (Johnson and Andy) and the occasional foster animal.
 She enjoys reading, gardening, hiking, and disrupting the patriarchy.

-Alicia Robb is the Founder and CEO of Next Wave Impact and a Managing Partner of two early-stage venture funds.
-She was previously a Senior Fellow with the Kauffman Foundation for more than a decade (www.kauffman.org).
+Alicia Robb is the Founder and CEO of Next Wave Impact, Research Director at Cruelty-Free Investing, and a Managing Partner of two early-stage venture funds.
+She was previously a Senior Fellow with the Kauffman Foundation for more than a decade.
 Alicia received her M.S. and Ph.D. in Economics from the University of North Carolina at Chapel Hill.
 She previously worked as an economist with the Federal Reserve Board of Governors and the Office of Economic Research in the SBA.
 She is a prolific author on the topics of entrepreneurship and entrepreneurial finance.
-In addition to numerous journal articles and book chapters, she is the co-author of A Rising Tide: Financing Strategies for Women-Owned Businesses and The Next Wave: Financing and Investing Strategies for Growth-Oriented Women Entrepreneurs published by Stanford University Press, as well as Race and Entrepreneurial Success published by MIT Press.
+In addition to numerous journal articles and book chapters, she is the co-author of several books on entrepreneurship and entrepreneurial finance.
 She is an active angel investor, a limited partner in three early-stage venture funds, a mentor to various young firms, and an advisory board member for several groups, including the Deming Center Venture Fund and the Good Food Institute.

 Thanks to our Founding Circle Members who seeded our Grant Fund: